branberry/docs-php-library/README.rst

 =================================

 This repository contains documentation regarding the MongoDB PHP Library.
-This documentation builds on the work of the `MongoDB Manual <http://docs.mongodb.org/manual/>`_.
+This documentation builds on the work of the `MongoDBtest Manual <http://docs.mongodb.org/manual/>`_.

 Building the documentation requires `giza